 Isn’t it great when your hobby and something that you love doing starts to earn you some money.
 But with the profit comes a stack of officialdom that running a business entails.

-So how do you know when you have moved into actually running a business?
+So how do you know when you have moved from a hobby into actually running a business?

-Unfortunately there’s no precise definition of what constitutes a business and there’s no amount or allowance that you are entitled to earn before you need to register your business.
-In fact even if you are trading but making a loss HMRC will still expect you to register the business.
+Unfortunately there’s no precise definition of what constitutes a business.
+Equally there’s no amount or allowance that you are entitled to earn before you need to register your business for tax with HMRC.

-HMRC refer to “indicators of trade” to establish if you are actually running a business.
-The main indicators to consider when trying establishing if your hobby has turned into trading or running a business are:
+HMRC refer to “badges of trade” to establish if you are actually running a business.
+The main indicators to consider are:

 - Do you intend to make a profit?